mpc-msri/EzPC/OnnxBridge/README.md

 - [Add Support for Node](#add-support-for-nodes)

 ## Setup
 If you used the `setup_env_and_build.sh` script the below would already have been installed in the `mpc_venv` environment.
-We require the below packages to run Onnx-FzPC.
+We require the below packages to run OnnxBridge.
 - onnx==1.12.0
 - onnxruntime==1.12.1
 - onnxsim==0.4.8